zhetai/motia/packages/snap/README.md

 ## Contributing

+#### 🚀 Roadmap

+We're building Motia in the open, and we'd love for you to be a part of the journey.
+[View our public Roadmap](https://github.com/orgs/MotiaDev/projects/2/views/2)

 We welcome contributions!
 Please see our [Contributing Guide](https://github.com/MotiaDev/motia/blob/main/CONTRIBUTING.md) for details.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License.](https://github.com/MotiaDev/motia?tab=MIT-1-ov-file)